trufflesuite/truffle/packages/truffle-artifactor/README.md

 ### Building

 You can create a pure Javascript and minified Javascript version of Pudding by first installing and then running `grunt`.
+These files will be placed in the `./build` directory.

 ```
 $ npm install -g grunt-cli